 As a vegan parent-to-be looking into feeding options, I came across a ton of information suggesting that soy formula is bad for babies.

-Sure, I had planned on breastfeeding, but what if, for one reason or another, it was not possible?
+Sure, I had planned on breastfeeding.
+But what if, for one reason or another, it was not possible?
 Would I be negatively impacting the health of my child by choosing a soy formula?

-Luckily, I was able to breastfeed my baby, so this was not a topic that I ended up stressing about while adjusting to motherhood.
+Luckily, I was able to breastfeed my baby.
+So this was not a topic that I ended up stressing about while adjusting to motherhood.
 But this topic has been on the back of my mind so I’m glad to have finally found the time to take a good look at the research.

 This article reviews the latest studies to determine whether soy infant formula is a safe choice for vegan babies.